cnabio/duffle/docs/100-CNAB.md

 TODO: How do we specify URI is a VM image (or Jar or other) instead of a Docker-style image?
 Or do we?
 And if not, why not?

+### Parameter Names

+Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names _may_ begin with a digit (approximately `[A-Z0-9_]+`).

+For convenience, if lowercase characters are used in parameter names, they will be automatically capitalized.
+This effectively makes parameter names case-insensitive.

 ### Format of Parameters

 The structure of a parameters section looks like this: